rhansen2/dyndao/README.md

 JSON <-> object.Object <-> RDBMS

-dyndao is a collection of Golang packages which comprise a JSON mapping layer, a generic key-value object structure, and a relational database mapping layer (ORM).
+dyndao is a collection of Golang packages which comprise a JSON mapping layer, a generic key-value object structure, and an ORM.

 This package is a work in progress.
 While the package is regularly tested on production workloads, please use it at your own risk.
 Suggestions and patches